olvaffe/olv-notes/graphics/apis/opengl.md

     bounding box of a complex object with occlusion query and then draw the object with conditional rendering.

-## Chapter 11: Programmable Vertex Processing
+## Chapter 11.
+Programmable Vertex Processing

+- 11.1.
+Vertex Shaders
+- 11.2.
+Tessellation
+- 11.3.
+Geometry Shaders

+## Chapter 12

-## Chapter 13: Fixed-Function Vertex Post-Processing
+## Chapter 13.
+Fixed-Function Vertex Post-Processing

+- 13.1
+- 13.2.
+The Last Vertex Processing Stage
-- Transform Feedback
+- 13.3.
+Transform Feedback
   - `glBeginTransformFeedback`
   - `glEndTransformFeedback`
   - `glTransformFeedbackVaryings`
+- 13.4.
+Primitive Queries
+- 13.5.
+Transform Feedback Overflow Queries
+- 13.6.
+Flatshading
+- 13.7.
+Primitive Clipping
+- 13.8.
+Coordinate Transformations
+- 13.9

-## Chapter 14: Fixed-Function Primitive Assembly and Rasterization
+## Chapter 14.
+Fixed-Function Primitive Assembly and Rasterization

+- 14.1 Discarding Primitives Before Rasterization
+- 14.2 Invariance
+- 14.3 Antialiasing
+- 14.4 Points
+- 14.5 Line Segments
+- 14.6 Polygons
+- 14.7
+- 14.8
+- 14.9 Early Per-Fragment Tests
 - Rasterization
   - a primitive is rasterized using solely the positions of the vertices.
 Each pixel occupied by the primitive is passed to the fragment shader.